plenta/contao-tooltip-bundle/README.md

 # Contao Modal / Dialog / Tooltip  / Overlay

-Easy way to get editor friendly additional information as a tooltip/modal popup/dialog.
+Easy way to get editor friendly additional information as a tooltip/modal, popup/dialog or overlay.
-Add tooltips/modal/dialog next to a lot of elements.
+Add tooltips/modal/dialog/overlay next to a lot of elements.

 Elements will be loaded by ajax.